5 Agile Principles You Can Apply to Every Type of Development Process

 We expect to release this “new GUI” project within the next month or so (by October).
 PractiTest Account Managers – you can expect to get access to see these changes in the next 2 to 3 weeks.

-If you have any questions or comments please don’t hesitate to contact us via our support.
+If you have any questions or comments please don’t hesitate to contact us.

 PT GUI change – what and how